Trump Wants Tax Break on Car Loan Interest

 Emerging as one of the most important states in the 2024 election, Michigan is part of the “blue wall,” along with Wisconsin and Pennsylvania.
 These traditionally dark blue strongholds have reliably voted Democrat.
 Trump shocked the country when he broke through the blue wall in 2016, winning all three states on his way to electoral college victory.

 Detroit, the most populous city in Michigan, has had all Democratic mayors since 1962.
-The Detroit metropolitan area is home to General Motors, Ford, and Stellantis (formerly known as Chrysler), three of the biggest automakers in the country.
+The Detroit metropolitan area is home to General Motors, Ford, and Stellantis (formerly known as Chrysler), the trio known as America’s the Big Three auto makers.

 Electric vehicle mandates are generally viewed as a losing issue in the state.
 Quinnipiac’s recent polls show 57 percent of likely Michigan voters “oppose government incentives to encourage people to buy more electric vehicles.“